ParallelMaths/parallel/pages/7-19-pie-charts.md

 </div>

 *	Tackle each Parallelogram in one go.
 Don’t get distracted.
-*	As many of you will on half term next week, you have an extra week to finish this parallelogram.
 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.
 * As it is half-term, you have a bit of extra time to complete this Parallelogram.
 You should finish it by Sunday 24.
 And the next Parallelogram will appear on Thursday 28 February.